impredicative/gec/README.md

 ```

 ## Storage repo Setup
+Storage repos are created in `~/gocryptfs/`.
+Both encrypted and decrypted files are organized in this location.
+Although this location is not currently configurable, a softlink or hardlink can be used to redirect it elsewhere if needed.

 In the workflows below:
 * `<owner>` refers to an identical username in both GitHub and GitLab
 * `<repo>` refers to an identical repository name, e.g. "travel", in both GitHub and GitLab